AxxAxx/AxxSolder/README.md

 ![Handle_connections](./photos/handle_connectors.jpg)

 # Firmware update
-Programming or updating the firmware the STM32 MCU can be donw in two ways, by using a SWD programmer or directly via USB.
+Programming or updating the firmware the STM32 MCU can be done in two ways, by using a SWD programmer or directly via USB.
 ## SWD programmer
 These come in a variety of models and are availible from several different places online.
 In the below eaxample a [STLINK-V3MINIE](https://www.st.com/en/development-tools/stlink-v3minie.html) SWD programmer is is used.
 The MCU is programmed by the following steps:
 1. Disconnect any soldering iron handles from AxxSolder during the firmware update processs.